aalha21/aalha21/README.md

-- 👋 Hi, I’m Abdulrahman Alharbi
+- 👋 Hi, I’m Abdulrahman Alharbi.
-- 👀 I’m interested ...
+- 👀 I’m interested learn more about Java.
 - 🌱 I’m currently learning C++ and C.
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: Abdulfh96@gmail.com

 <!---